 CST Elders Distribution

-Third quarter payments from the CIRI Settlement Trust (CST) Elders Distribution Fund will be mailed or directly deposited by 6 p.m.
+Third quarter payments from the CIRI Settlement Trust (CST) Elders Distribution Fund were mailed or directly deposited by 6 p.m.
 Alaska time on Friday, Sept.
-11 to eligible Elders with a valid mailing address on file as of 3 p.m. on Thursday, Sept.
-3. CST beneficiaries who are original CIRI shareholders and are 65 years of age or older on the record date of September 10, 2020, are eligible to receive the $450 payment, providing they either own at least one share of CIRI stock or gifted all of their CIRI stock to family members prior to July 31, 2003.
-The remaining 2020 CST Elders Distribution Fund payment is scheduled for Dec.
-11.
+10 to eligible Elders with a valid mailing address on file as of 3 p.m. on Thursday, Sept.
+2. CST beneficiaries who are original CIRI shareholders and are 65 years of age or older on the record date of Sept.
+9 are eligible to receive the $450 payment, providing they either own at least one share of CIRI stock or gifted all their CIRI stock to family members prior to July 31, 2003.
+The remaining 2021 CST Elders Distribution Fund payment is scheduled for Dec.
+10.

 CST Distribution Fund